nmstate/nmstate.github.io/devel/yaml_api.md

  * `vrf-name`: String.
 Store the route to the route table which specified VRF is binding to.
  * `mtu`: Integer.
 New in version 2.2.42.
-MTU used for this route entry, without `lock-mtu` set to `true`, this MTU will still be altered by kernel Path MTU discovery(PMTUD).
+MTU used for this route entry, without `lock-mtu` set to `true`, this MTU might still be altered by kernel Path MTU discovery(PMTUD).
  * `lock-mtu`: Boolean.
 New in version 2.2.59.
 When set to true, the route MTU is locked, preventing Path MTU Discovery (PMTUD) from automatically